diantonioandrea/CLIbrary/docs.md

 The handler for this function makes use of the following parameters:
 * request, str: The prompt to the user.
-* addedChars, str: A set of characters to be automatically added to the prompt.
+* added, str: A set of characters to be automatically added to the prompt.
 Default is ": ".
 * style, str[^1]: A particular colour style to be applied to the prompt.
 * verbose, bool.
 * allowedCommands, list: A list of all the allowed commands for the CLI interface.